cinema antiplastique

 Algeria ‘69 Festival

 In the late 1960’s and early 70’s the city of Algiers became home to a revolutionary vanguard of Pan African imagination.
-At that time, Algerians held the admiration of the Third World and disapora, having newly freed themselves from over one hundred and thirty years of French settler colonialism.
-900,000 French Pied Noir, many of whom were born in the colonies, returned to France in 1962, following generations of protracted struggle and armed resistance.
-1969 celebrations included performances by Miriam Makeba, Marvin Gaye, Nina Simone and Assia Djebar.
-Today, Algeria exists among many sites of unfinished movements for liberation .
-In cinema antiplastique’s Algeria ‘69 festival, we share these important histories and roadmaps during a euphoric time of change.
-Uplifting the power of art as a revolutionary tool for change, African socialism, Third World Feminism and indigenous led climate justice, we take a look back in time, offering film screenings, talks, activities for children and cinema antimplastique’s embodied movement practices to keep the dream moving forward.
+Algerians held the admiration of the Third World and her disapora, having freed themselves seven years earlier from over one hundred and thirty years of French settler colonialism through guerilla revolution.
+900,000 French Pied Noir, born in Algeria between 1830 and 1962, exited the country in the years which followed.
+Like the sucessful Haitian revolution of 1791, Algerian victory followed generations of protracted struggle, armed resistance and matrilineal strategy.
+1969 celebrations in the city of Algiers included performances by international luminaries Miriam Makeba, Marvin Gaye, Nina Simone and Assia Djebar.
+Today, the promise of Haiti and Algeria exist among many sites of unfinished movements for liberation caught within retaliatory counter revolutionary forces.
+In cinema antiplastique’s Algeria ‘69 festival, we revisit important histories and roadmaps of African socialism, Third World Feminism and indigenous led climate justice during this euphoric time of change.
+Embracing the power of art as a revolutionary tool, we’ll enjoy film screenings, talks, activities for children and cinema antimplastique’s embodied movement practices to keep the dream grounded in our bodies and moving forward.

 february 2026 program tba